Kenny Golladay Player Prop Bets for NFL Week 18 - New York vs. Washington - NewsBreak

 Season Stats

-- Golladay has been targeted 71 times and has 34 catches, leading the Giants with 499 receiving yards (31.2 ypg).
+- Golladay's 499 receiving yards (31.2 per game) lead all receivers on the Giants.
+He's been targeted 71 times and has registered 34 catches.

-- So far this season, 12.6% of the 562 passes thrown by his team have gone Golladay's way.
+- Golladay has been the target of 71 of his team's 562 passing attempts this season, or 12.6% of the target share.

-- Golladay has seen the ball thrown his way 10 times in the red zone this season, 16.7% of his team's 60 red zone pass attempts.
+- With 10 targets in the red zone this season, Golladay has been on the receiving end of 16.7% of his team's 60 red zone pass attempts.

 - The Giants have run 58.8% passing plays and 41.2% rushing plays this season.
 They rank 31st in the NFL in scoring.